6.2.2 |

 figure S.4.1.2.1.

-Since taking the Oath is a form of symbolism, there is not
+Since taking the Oath is a form of symbolism, there is not even a general

-formally make the Promise in the presence of two or more of
+allowed to formally make the Promise in the presence of two or more of

-combine with the membership restrictions of an anastomosis.
-The
+membership restrictions of an anastomosis.

-symbolism of the Promise ought not to be contaminated by people
+The symbolism of the Promise ought not to be contaminated by people

 who are ignorant of its meaning, for instance, or who also